AxerTheAxe/axertheaxe/README.md

 ## GitHub is awful

-Remeber, GitHub profits from the separation and deaths of families with their continued support and contracts with the I.C.E Let your voices be heard.
+Remeber, GitHub profits from the separation and deaths of families with their continued support and contracts with the I.C.E.

+Let your voices be heard.

 ## Contact